Medical Weight Loss

 From a naturopathic point of view, it's interesting to understand why a person is overweight and how he or she can change their eating habits for lasting change.
 The naturopathic approach to excessive body weight is (as it is with all other unhealthy conditions) to find and treat its cause.
-Naturopathy emphasizes the body's ability to heal itself and to minimize interference with the healing process.
+Naturopathy emphasizes the body's ability to heal itself and minimize interference with the healing process.
 Although many diets produce weight loss, they can also negatively impact the body.

-Causes of being overweight
+Causes of Being Overweight

 There are many reasons that people are overweight.
 We tend to overemphasize the self-control part-imagining that overweight people simply lack self-control.
 This is not true in all cases.
 Laboratory tests can reveal physical problems underlying weight gain.
 Without treating the cause of those extra pounds, when a person cuts back on calories and increases exercise, she may still find it a significant struggle to lose weight.